yaroslavyaroslav/yaroslavyaroslav.github.io/content/posts/Generic protocol workaround.md

 Leaving API design quality out of scope, let’s work with what we’ve got.

-So in this case preferred solution would be to implement one generic method and three structures, one for each given result case and one for response itself.
+In this case preferred solution would be to implement one generic method and three structures, one for each given result case and one for response itself.

-So let’s do it:
+Let’s do it:
 ```swift
 // `result` object for first kind of server response
 struct ResultFirstKind: Decodable {